Longest Golf Drivers 2024: Our Head-to-Head test reveals the best drivers to get you the most distance.

 Cobra's lowest-spinning and most aerodynamic Darkspeed model will challenge the best low-spin drivers and the longest drivers in 2024.
 With the adjustability from the MyFly adjustable settings (offering eight loft settings) and weight positions on the sole of the club, golfers can tune the driver for maximum workability and control to their preference.
 Compared to the previous AeroJet LS the PWRSHELL H.O.T.
 Face is 13% larger (as it is with all four Darkspeed drivers).
 It’s the most aerodynamic head which has been inspired by Tour players’ preferences to promote workability and control while ensuring spin and launch remains low.

-With 22 yards of carry distance differentiating between our test pro’s longest and shortest shots with the LS, the model produced our 2nd largest shot area of the entire low spin test.
+We found that with 22 yards of carry distance differentiating between our test pro’s longest and shortest shots with the LS, the model produced our 2nd largest shot area of the entire low spin test.
 The models' offline average was 1089 SQ YDS, which is 494.1 SQ YDS larger than our test average and doesn’t make great reading if you need a degree of forgiveness built into your low-spin driver.
 My advice would be if forgiving low-spin drivers are what you need take a look at the Ping G430 LST instead.
 However, by posting a carry distance of 273 yards the LS is no slouch when it comes to power, that’s just 3 yards down on our longest but playable low spin driver this year.

 TG Test Pro Data (Lin-Q Blue shaft):